 Pro Tip: Leaving the skin on the pumpkin allows for the finished nimono to have an extra layer of texture.

 If you've ever made potato salad, pumpkin salad is a very simple task.
 For this recipe you'll need:

 Slice through the pumpkin and place it in a pot of boiling water on the stove until it's easily pierced with a fork.

 As the pumpkin cooks, start prepping your other ingredients; kabocha salad requires thinly-sliced cucumber so grab your sharpest knife and slice half a cucumber into perfectly thin circles.

 Once the pumpkin is soft, place it in a bowl to cool while you fry your bacon.
-If you want to add another texture to the dish, perhaps frying the bacon until crisp is best.
+If you want to add another texture to the dish, fry the bacon until it's crisp.

 For this simple kabocha korokke you'll need to prepare a few ingredients: